workshop-devhub/platform-engineering-101/README.md

 ## TODO
-* oc rollout restart deployment/redhat-developer-hub
+*
 * personal access token on GitHub integration
 * Add GitHub actions visualisation before template creation.
 * Try if the github actions are taken from the skeleton and adapt it to use the repo owner
 * https://github.com/organizations/workshop-devhub/settings/packages enable public
   * via package settings > make public
 * create open liberty app via docker creation on openshift
+* add the other helm configurations